abstractsins/personPicker/README.md

 # personPicker
-Will pick a person from a list of people for receiving an item
+## Will randomly pick a person from a list of people
+### Will also designate them as a recipient of an item
+#### Text output is time-delayed for dramatic effect